Ameb8/file-env/README.md

   Your browser does not support the video tag.
 </video>

+If the video does not display above, [click here] (<video controls src="https://ameb8.github.io/file-env/demo/file-env-demo.mp4" title="Title"></video>)

-If the video does not display above, [click here] (https://ameb8.github.io/file-env/demo/file-env-demo.mp4)
+If the video does not display above, [click here] (https://username.github.io/repo-name/demo/video.mp4)